Our team

 Jennifer Rumbel

-I am a Kamilaroi woman with a passion for empowering Aboriginal people and communities.
+Biography: I am a Kamilaroi woman with a passion for empowering Aboriginal people and communities.
 I have undergraduate degrees in Theology and Aboriginal studies with Newcastle University.
 Currently Jenn is a PhD Candidate in Aboriginal studies with the Wollotuka Institute at Newcastle University looking at the impact of the Catholic Church in the Maitland – Newcastle Diocese, on Aboriginal spirituality, health and wellbeing.

 My previous research roles include the Memory Study with the Health Behaviour Research Collaborative at HMRI and Driving Change with the George Institute for Global Health.